urol-e5/urol-e5.github.io/_posts/2022-09-18-E5-Moorea-2022-Expedition-Post-Daily-Entries.md

 ### *Histological decalcification*

 Following the [histological processing protocol](https://github.com/daniellembecker/Gametogenesis/blob/main/protocols/2022-04-16-Histological-Processing.md) Danielle taught Pierrick how to preserve and decalcify his *Pocillopora* spp. samples and she began the decalcification process for the September 2022 samples.
-They were put into the pre-labeled March and June cups. s
+They were put into the pre-labeled March and June cups.

 ### *A. pulchra high frequency sampling - 20220927*